‘DWTS’ Kym Herjavec Posts Sweet Family Photo Featuring Newborn Twins

 “#fbf fun times with family and friends,” Kym wrote on the social media site, calling her latest upload a Flashback Friday look at her nearest and dearest.

-Though she didn’t officially confirm exactly when the picture of her family and friends was taken, as Inqusitr previously reported, the former DWTS star shared a photo showing her babies wearing matching white ensembles last week on July 1 which appeared to be when the picture was taken during a gathering at home.
+Though she didn’t officially confirm exactly when the picture of her family and friends was taken, as the Inqusitr previously reported, the former DWTS star shared a photo showing her babies wearing matching white ensembles last week on July 1 which appeared to be when the picture was taken during a gathering at home.

 That snap showed the twins – who are now almost three months old – sporting matching outfits while Haven wore a white bow and adorable frilly dress.